-I’ve already written that I want my children to know that they have options and opportunities in my blog post “Why Did I Start Impact Capitalist?”
+I’ve already written that I want my children to know that they have options and opportunities in my blog post “Why Did We Start Impact Capitalist?”

 I’ve been connected to small businesses for most of my life.
 I’ve owned and operated businesses formally since I was in college.
 And like many other entrepreneurs, I actually started mowing lawns when I was 13.

 My parents owned and operated an electrical contracting firm that I worked with from pulling wire to negotiating contracts.

 My grandfather (my mom’s dad) was a business owner.

 My great-grandfather (my dad’s grandfather) was a business owner.

 My great-great-grandfather (my mom’s great grandfather) ran a coal and ice business during the early part of the 20th Century.

 It seems as if being an entrepreneur and business owner is in my blood.

 But what is really unfortunate, other than my parents’ business, I know very little about the entrepreneurs and business owners in my family.

 Why is it important to me to learn about my family heritage of business ownership and entrepreneurship?